-The directional cuts should run 1/4 of the diameter through the trunk and the angle between the top cut and bottom cut should be $45^{\circ}$ .
+The directional cuts should run 1/4 of the diameter through the trunk and the angle between the top cut and bottom cut should be 45°.

 The line where the two cuts meet is called the directional cut line.
-This line should be perfectly horizontal and at right angles $(90^{\circ})$ to the chosen felling direction.
+This line should be perfectly horizontal and at right angles (90°) to the chosen felling direction.

-Felling cut
+Fellina cut

 The felling cut is made from the opposite side of the tree and it must be perfectly horizontal.
-Stand on the left side of the tree and cut on the pull stroke.
+Try to take a correct position so you are able to cut on the pull stroke.